HarshitKaushik/java-cheat-sheet/README.md

 ### For Loop

-For loop is used to loop code specified number of times.
+For loop is used to loop a block of code specified number of times.

 For Loop Example 1
 ```java